gauri296/Spotify_clone/README.md

-I have created a spotify clone using CSS and HTML as a mini project of my coding journey.
+I have created a spotify clone using CSS and HTML as a mini project .